 If you plan to create new PGDBs, you can store them in either files, or

 in a relational database management system (RDBMS).
-Pathway Tools supports MySQL.
+Pathway Tools supports both Oracle and MySQL.

 However, note that the Pathway Tools Web Accounts system (which you can use if you operate